pxosys/meraki-exchangehub-track-wifiusers/README.md

     2. Run `pip install -r requirements.txt` to install any potentially missing packages
     3. Go to the Meraki Dashboard and generate an API key for yourself
     4. Paste this value into the provided credentials.json file (if desired)
     5. Run script.
-The script will message your designated room with check your network for new devices every 5 minutes and message the desginated chat channel if it detects a new device.
 For instructions on running the script, read below

 # Instructions
 The script obtains its credentials in two ways: